binnie51/react-portfolio-vtjia/README.md

 * GitHub repository contains application code.

 ### Application Quality: 15%

 * User experience is intuitive and easy to navigate.

 * User interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the homework instructions.
+* Application uses a color scheme other than the default Bootstrap color palette.

 ### Repository Quality: 13%